Neoteroi/BlackSheep-Docs/docs/controllers.md

 ## The APIController class
 The `APIController` class is a kind of `Controller` dedicated to API definitions.
-An APIController offers some properties to enable versioning of routes and adding a common path prefix to all routes, for example prepending "/v1/" fragment to all routes and the name of the controller class.
+An APIController offers some properties to enable versioning of routes and adding a common path prefix to all routes, for example, prepending "/v1/" fragment to all routes and the name of the controller class.

 ```python